gyao1487/README-generator/new-README.md

   - [License](#license)

   ## Installation
-  INSTALL THE SAMPLE PROJECT.
+  SAMPLE

   ## Usage
-  INFORMATION ABOUT THE SAMPLE PROJECT
+  SAMPLE

   ## Contributing
   If you would like to contribute to this project, you can follow the below guidelines:
-  CONTRIBUTIONS
+  SAMPLE

   ## Tests
   How to run tests for the application:
-  TEST INSTRUCTIONS
+  SAMPLE

   ## License
-  This project is licensed under Apache.
+  This project is licensed under Mozilla.

   ---
   ## Questions

   If you have any questions about this project, or have any inquiries about contributions or collaboration, please feel free to reach out!
 Refer to the contact information below:

-  GitHub: geeyao
+  GitHub: SAMPLE

-  Email: geeyao@gmail.com
+  Email: SAMPLE